Rishabh-ece/RISCV-Internship/README.md

 # C Language Compilation using GCC

-Follow the steps below to compile and execute a C program in the Linux terminal.
+Follow the steps below to compile and execute a C program in the github cloud environment.

 ## Step 1: Create the C File